IBM/spring-boot-microservices-on-kubernetes/README.md

     - name: EMAIL_RECEIVER
        value: 'sendTo@gmail.com' # change this to the email of the receiver
 	```
-* 4. Deploy the Spring Boot Apps
+* 4. Deploy the Spring Boot Microservices
 	```bash
 	$ kubectl create -f compute-interest-api.yaml
 	service "compute-interest-api" created